-If you're sick of company emails being sent out with missing attachments, typos and wrong addresses, then you might be interested in Office 365.
-On Office 365, you can manage message approval, so that certain emails sent from your company are screened and approved first.
+If you're sick of company emails being sent out with missing attachments, typos and wrong addresses, then you might be interested in Microsoft 365.
+On Microsoft 365, you can manage message approval, so that certain emails sent from your company are screened and approved first.

 How does message approval work?

 Message approval is exactly what it says on the tin.
-When an email is sent from your company, using Office 365 you can set up either a mail flow rule, or a distribution group.
-Using these processes, Office 365 can send your email to a moderator for approval, before it reaches its final recipient.
+When an email is sent from your company, using Microsoft 365 you can set up either a mail flow rule, or a distribution group.
+Using these processes, Microsoft 365 can send your email to a moderator for approval, before it reaches its final recipient.

 A moderated distribution group is useful if you need all messages to a certain group to be approved by someone in your business.
 This could be a certain client you're working with, or a company handling finance or legal matters - literally anything at all.
 A mail flow rule is useful if you're looking to flag emails that meet certain criteria specific text patterns, individual senders or certain recipients can be included in a mail flow rule.
 You can even set up exceptions.